Delaware’s Graduated Lab Space Grant Program is Open for Vetting and Applications

 The nationwide need for lab space has been a trend in recent years, and Delaware began examining the local lab space landscape a couple of years ago to find a solution to what was correctly determined to be an ongoing issue.
 Then, COVID-19 really accelerated demand because the companies providing solutions to the pandemic are the types of businesses that rely on research and development coming out of wet lab space.
 So it was very timely that Delaware already had been looking at the situation and was able to come up with a solution.

 Science and tech companies that use wet-lab space make up such an important sector of Delaware’s economy.
 It’s a sector that has established so many great jobs here in Delaware already and that promises to give Delawareans many great jobs in the future as well.

 Space is the top priority for companies – especially those companies that are lab-based – when they are deciding where to go to expand or relocate.
 The program ultimately supports the growth of Delaware’s inventory of ready-to-go lab space.
-A company that is partnering with a developer for a specific project may apply for up to one-third of the cost (up to $150/foot) for building out the lab space.
+A company that is partnering with a developer for a specific project may apply for up to one-third of the fit out cost up to $210/foot (or a maximum benefit of $70/foot) for building out the lab space, capped at 50,000 square.
 The grant wouldn’t cover all of the cost, but it will help them reserve some of their resources to focus on their research and get their products commercialized – instead of spending it all toward building expensive infrastructure.